top of page

 Entry Requirements

-• Applicants should have completed a recognised Qualifying training in Psychotherapy or have qualified as Psychodynamic Counsellors
+• Applicants should have completed a recognised Qualifying training in Psychotherapy, Counselling or equivalent

 • Candidates should have a minimum of 3 years post qualification experience and they should be practicing therapists, receiving regular supervision